ota-meshi/eslint-plugin-math/docs/rules/prefer-math-log2.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.log2()` instead of other calculation methods.
+This rule aims to enforce the use of `Math.log2()` instead of other calculation methods for computing base-2 logarithms.

+`Math.log2()` provides several advantages over manual calculations:

+- **Clarity of intent**: Immediately obvious that you're calculating a base-2 logarithm
+- **Performance**: Optimized native implementation, potentially faster than manual calculations
+- **Precision**: More accurate for edge cases and special values
+- **Computer science relevance**: Base-2 is fundamental in computing and algorithms
+- **Consistency**: Part of the ES2015 Math API family

 <eslint-code-block fix>